Tuesday, 23 August 2022

-The middle three of the five children in my family were sent off to live with Grandma on her coconut plantation once they were born, as there wasn’t enough space at my mother’s rented room.
+The middle three of the five children in my family were sent off to live with Grandma on her coconut plantation as soon as they were born, as there wasn’t enough space at my mother’s rented accommodation (which was just a room).

-Grandma’s plantation, out east not far from Changi International Airport, had no electricity before sundown — after sunset, the village generator would run until 11pm — therefore no fridge.
-My mother’s brother, who lived with my grandma as he was the older son, was also very strict about unhealthy eating, so no chocolate and no Coca Cola.
+Grandma’s plantation, out east not far from Changi International Airport, had electricity from the village generator only between sundown and 11pm, so the house had no fridge.
+The older of my mother’s two brothers, who lived with my grandma as he was the older son, was also very strict about unhealthy eating, so no chocolate and no Coca Cola.

 Every now and then, my third sister would come to stay in my mother’s bungalow house in suburban Singapore.